How to Plan a Beautiful Back Garden Wedding

 The Reception: Keep It Simple, Keep It Fun

 A back garden wedding doesn’t need a formal sit-down meal.
-Some of my past couples have opted for:
+In fact, some of my past couples have found that relaxed, communal dining makes the day feel more personal and fun.

 The Practical Stuff: Making It Work at Home